Gemma Chan: Rise to prominence (2010s)

-Chan began the 2010s with appearances in two episodes in Channel 4's The IT Crowd.
+At the start of 2010, Chan appeared in two episodes in the Channel 4 sitcom The IT Crowd She played a heavily accented Chinese immigrant named Soo Lin Yao in The Blind Banker, a first series episode of BBC One series Sherlock.
+The episode was criticised partly because of its orientalist clichés.
+Chan had roles in three films that year: Pimp as Bo, Shanghai as Shin Shin, and Richard Ayoade's Submarine as Kim-Lin.
+The latter premiered at the 35th Toronto International Film Festival to positive reviews.

-Chan's first major role came in 2010, as a heavily accented Chinese immigrant appearing in The Blind Banker, a first series episode of BBC's Sherlock.
-The episode was criticized partly because of its orientalist clichés.
-Chan's next releases, Pimp, (2010) and Shanghai (2010), were panned by critics, while Submarine premiered at the 35th Toronto International Film Festival to positive reviews.
-Chan was cast as a series regular in the final series of Secret Diary of a Call Girl, as the rival of Billie Piper's character.
+Chan joined the main cast of the ITV2 drama Secret Diary of a Call Girl for its fourth and final series as Charlotte, the rival of Billie Piper's character.
 The series aired on ITV2 in 2011.
+Later that year, she appeared in the Channel 4 comedy Fresh Meat and made a film for Amnesty International to celebrate the 60th anniversary of the Universal Declaration of Human Rights.

-Later that year, she appeared in Channel 4's Fresh Meat and made a film for Amnesty International to celebrate the 60th anniversary of the Universal Declaration of Human Rights.
-In 2012, Chan appeared in Bedlam, True Love, a five-part semi-improvised television series produced by Working Title, and the British premiere of Yellow Face by American playwright David Henry Hwang at The Park Theatre, London.
+In 2012, Chan played Kiera in the second series of the Sky Living supernatural series Bedlam and Kathy in the semi-improvised BBC One miniseries True Love.
+She starred in the British premiere of David Henry Hwang's play Yellow Face at The Park Theatre, London.
 Chan returned for its 2014 revival at the Royal National Theatre.
 While promoting the play, Chan spoke about her struggles to get cast in non Chinese-related productions and period dramas due to her ethnicity.

 In November 2013, Chan performed in the world premiere of Our Ajax by Timberlake Wertenbaker at the Southwark Playhouse, London.
 Michael Billington of The Guardian described her performance as "beautifully svelte omniscience".
-Later that year, she starred in crime drama Shetland, and guest-starred in Death in Paradise and romantic drama Dates.
-Chan appeared in The Double (2013), which premiered at the 2013 Toronto International Film Festival to critical success.
+Later that year, she featured in the first series of the BBC Scotland crime drama Shetland as Hattie James, and guest-starred in episodes of Death in Paradise on BBC One and the Channel 4 romantic drama Dates.
+Chan appeared in the film The Double (2013), which premiered at the 2013 Toronto International Film Festival to critical success.